openphacts/ops-docker/README.md

 The below will download about ~20 GB and might take some time to download and stage
 (1-3 h depending on network and disk speed).
+You will probably want to use `screen` or the
+`up -d` option if you are using SSH.

     sudo docker-compose up mysqlstaging
     sudo docker-compose up virtuosostaging